Tripartite Correlation Signal from Multipartite Entanglement of Purification: Tripartite correlation signal for density matrices

 \subsection{Definition and properties}

-We now propose a genuine tripartite entanglement signal denoted by $\Delta_p^{(3)}(A:B:C)$ for a mixed state $\rho_{ABC}$.
-It indicates the existence of some genuine tripartite entanglement of a mixed quantum state by a positive value of $\Delta^{(3)}_p(A:B:C)$, and zero otherwise.
-As we will see later, $\Delta^{(3)}_p(A:B:C)$ in definition \ref{def:delta_p_3} vanishes for $GHZ_n$-type entanglement for any $n$.
-Thus, $\Delta^{(3)}_p(A:B:C)$ captures tripartite entanglement except $GHZ_n$-type entanglement\footnote{Similar to the quantities proposed in \cite{Balasubramanian:2024ysu}, the zero set of $\Delta^{(3)}_p(A:B:C)$ contains the quantum states only with $GHZ_n$-type entanglement.}.
+We now propose a genuine tripartite correlation signal denoted by $\Delta_p^{(3)}(A:B:C)$ for a mixed state $\rho_{ABC}$.
+It indicates the existence of some genuine tripartite entanglement and classical correlations of a mixed quantum state by a positive value of $\Delta^{(3)}_p(A:B:C)$, and zero otherwise.
+As we will see later, $\Delta^{(3)}_p(A:B:C)$ in definition \ref{def:delta_p_3} vanishes for $GHZ_N$-type entanglement for any $n$.
+Thus, $\Delta^{(3)}_p(A:B:C)$ captures tripartite entanglement except $GHZ_N$-type entanglement\footnote{Similar to the quantities proposed in \cite{Balasubramanian:2024ysu}, the zero set of $\Delta^{(3)}_p(A:B:C)$ contains the quantum states only with $GHZ_N$-type entanglement.}.

 In general, the tripartite EoP $E^{(3)}_p(A:B:C)$ captures both bipartite and tripartite correlations\cite{Umemoto-2018-MultipartiteEoP}.
 Thus, our first step is to subtract all the possible contributions from the bipartite correlations, i.e.,